Animecointeam/Animecoin/README.md

 Required libraries
 ---------------------
 - Boost
-- OpenSSL
 - Berkeley DB
-- protobuf (Animecoin 0.9 only)
 - libevent2 (since Animecoin 0.10 trunk)
 - Qt (optional if you don't need the GUI client)
 - miniupnpc (optional)
 - qrencode (optional)
 - ZeroMQ (optional)
 - univalue (optional, since 0.10; bundled version will be used unless --with-system-univalue specified)
+- protobuf (temporary, Animecoin 0.9 only)
+OpenSSL is no longer needed since 0.10, however, depending on your distribution libraries like libevent may be still linked with libssl/libcrypto.

 Berkeley DB notes
 ---------------------